discord/embedded-app-sdk/examples/react-colyseus/README.md

 ## Colyseus

-We're going to manage and synchronize our activity state via [Colyseus](https://www.colyseus.io/).
-Our server is stateful and will hold the source of truth for our activity, and each client will post messages to the server to modify this state. ⚠️ This example is not (yet) architected to scale to production.
+We're going to manage and synchronize our embedded app's state via [Colyseus](https://www.colyseus.io/).
+Our server is stateful and will hold the source of truth for our embedded app, and each client will post messages to the server to modify this state. ⚠️ This example is not (yet) architected to scale to production.
 It is meant for rapid prototyping and to showcase common SDK and API patterns.

 ## Setting up your Discord Application